 Cratox team note

-Boiled chicken feet provide 19.4g of protein and 14.6g of fat per 100g, making them a rich source of protein for muscle repair.
-Consider incorporating them into broths or soups for added flavor and nutrition.
+Boiled chicken feet provide 19.4g of protein and 14.6g of fat per 100g, making them a nutrient-dense option for enhancing protein intake.
+Consider incorporating them into soups or stews for added flavor and nutrition.

 A fast summary built from the current nutrition profile per 100g.